Military College of Signals: Faculty

-MCS has about seventy faculty members who are responsible for teaching both graduate and undergraduate courses.
-As of January 2022, Dr. Asif Masood is the acting dean of MCS.
-Dr. Adil Masood Siddiqui is the current Head of Electrical Department while Engr.
-Asim Bakhshi heads the Department of Computer Science and Dr. Abdul Razzaque is responsible for heading the Department of Humanities and Basic Sciences.
-Dr. Haider Abbas heads Department of Information Security while Dr. Adnan Ahmed Khan heads the Research department.
+The MCS has about seventy faculty members who are responsible for teaching both graduate and undergraduate courses.
+As of May 2024, Dr. Asif Masood is the acting dean of MCS.
+Dr. Adil Masood Siddiqui is the current Head of Electrical Department while Dr. Adnan Ahmad Khan heads the Department of Computer Science and Dr. Abdul Razzaque is responsible for heading the Department of Humanities and Basic Sciences.
+Dr. Shahzaib Tahir heads Department of Information Security while Dr. Naima Iltaf heads the Research department.